Complex manifold

-In differential geometry and complex geometry, a complex manifold or a complex analytic manifold is a manifold with a complex structure, that is an atlas of charts to the open unit disc in the complex coordinate space $\mathbb{C}^n$, such that the transition maps are holomorphic.
+In differential geometry and complex geometry, a complex manifold or a complex analytic manifold is a manifold with a complex structure, that is an atlas of charts to the open unit ball in the complex coordinate space $\mathbb{C}^n$, such that the transition maps are holomorphic.

 The term "complex manifold" is variously used to mean a complex manifold in the sense above (which can be specified as an integrable complex manifold) or an almost complex manifold.

 Implications of complex structure

 Since holomorphic functions are much more rigid than smooth functions, the theories of smooth and complex manifolds have very different flavors: compact complex manifolds are much closer to algebraic varieties than to differentiable manifolds.
-In particular, while complex manifold and complex-analytic manifold are the same, smooth manifold and real-analytic manifold are not the same.
+In particular, while complex manifolds and complex-analytic manifolds are the same, smooth manifolds and real-analytic manifolds are not the same.

 For example, the Whitney embedding theorem tells us that every smooth n-dimensional manifold can be embedded as a smooth submanifold of R^{2n}, whereas it is "rare" for a complex manifold to have a holomorphic embedding into C^{n}.
 Consider for example any compact connected complex manifold M: any holomorphic function on it is constant by the maximum modulus principle.
 Now if we had a holomorphic embedding of M into C^{n}, then the coordinate functions of C^{n} would restrict to nonconstant holomorphic functions on M, contradicting compactness, except in the case that M is just a point.
 Complex manifolds that can be embedded in C^{n} are called Stein manifolds and form a very special class of manifolds including, for example, smooth complex affine algebraic varieties.

 The classification of complex manifolds is much more subtle than that of differentiable manifolds.
 For example, while in dimensions other than four, a given topological manifold has at most finitely many smooth structures, a topological manifold supporting a complex structure can and often does support uncountably many complex structures.
 Riemann surfaces, two dimensional manifolds equipped with a complex structure, which are topologically classified by the genus, are an important example of this phenomenon.
 The set of complex structures on a given orientable surface, modulo biholomorphic equivalence, itself forms a complex algebraic variety called a moduli space, the structure of which remains an area of active research.

 Since the transition maps between charts are biholomorphic, complex manifolds are, in particular, smooth and canonically oriented (not just orientable: a biholomorphic map to (a subset of) C^{n} gives an orientation, as biholomorphic maps are orientation-preserving).